Aruni Kashyap’s gentle stories depict Assamese characters trying to make sense of their world

 The shadow looms

 Those of us in the Indian “mainstream” who are sceptical about the prevalent narratives of nationalist pride have watched in recent weeks as violent government-empowered action has been directed at students and protesters in universities in Delhi and elsewhere.
 For many of us urbanites, the closest one comes to real danger is gathering a few dozen meters from the heart of the action with friends or acquaintances, making up the numbers, while staying always mindful of lathis and teargas.
-But for most of the people in Kashyap’s stories, atrocities by the “Indian army” – rapes, gratuitous killings – has long been a way of life.
+But for most of the people in Kashyap’s stories, atrocities by the “Indian army” – rapes, gratuitous killings – have long been a way of life.
 However personal and specific these stories are, the shadow of Assamese politics – the counter-insurgency, the life-defining violence of the ’80s and ’90s – is inescapable.

 And so, the tone varies: in some narratives, e.g. “For the Greater Common Good”, the politics is more or less centre stage, directly affecting the characters’ lives.
 A milkman becomes unhinged after his cows are killed by the Army, shortly afterwards he is himself shot, and the official record proclaims he was a militant – as has no doubt been done countless times with voiceless people in many places and contexts.
 Kashyap conveys the sorrow of these events, while relating them with the matter-of-factness that comes to someone who has known about such things for a long time.